Scientists developed the first migraine treatments in the late 1920s. Today, numerous treatments exist to both prevent and treat migraine attacks.

 Beta-blockers slow the heart rate, relax blood vessels, and improve blood flow throughout the body.
 However, experts are not entirely sure how their effects help treat migraine.

 The medical community regards beta-blockers as one of the most significant medical discoveries of the 20th century.
-This is because as well as playing a role in migraine care, they can also help treat:
+This is because they play a role in migraine care and can also help treat:

 During this period, more effective medications became available to people with migraine.